AdobeDocs/analytics.en/help/release-notes/latest.md

 ---
 # Current Adobe Analytics release notes (July 2025 release)

-**Last update**: July 30, 2025
+**Last update**: August 13, 2025

-These release notes cover the release period of August 16 through September 16, 2025.
+These release notes cover the release period of August 13 through September 16, 2025.
 Adobe Analytics releases operate on a [continuous delivery model](releases.md), which allows for a more scalable, phased approach to feature deployment.
 Accordingly, these release notes get updated several times a month.
 Please check them regularly.

 ## New features or enhancements {#features}